 We’ve previously talked about the importance of gestures in your child’s language development.
 In this article, we will pinpoint different types of gestures that have been researched along with their effect on children’s learning processes.

-Your baby begins communicating with you through gesticulations when she’s around 5 months.
-She can let you know what she likes or dislikes and is constantly catching up with your gestures and voice.
+Your baby begins communicating with you through gesticulations when they’re around 5 months.
+They can let you know what they like or dislike and are constantly catching up with your gestures and voice.
 The ability to communicate with gestures and learn through them doesn’t stop at 24 months when your little one is able to produce understandable words.
 Even as adults we use gestures to provide representational information that complements our words; that way the other person has a broader insight of what we just present verbally.
 There’s even been studies that show that adults rely more on the communicator’s pointing gestures, than on their speech.

 How do gestures facilitate learning?

 Research shows that gestures regulate children’s attention during a task and that they can provide relevant conceptual information about strategies required by the task.